apache/airflow/docs/apache-airflow-providers-amazon/operators/bedrock.rst

 Amazon Bedrock Retrieve
 =======================

-To query a knowledge base, you can use :class:`~airflow.providers.amazon.aws.operators.bedrock.BedrockRaGOperator`.
+To query a knowledge base, you can use :class:`~airflow.providers.amazon.aws.operators.bedrock.BedrockRetrieveOperator`.

-The response includes citations to sources that are relevant to the query.
+The response will only contain citations to sources that are relevant to the query.
+If you would like to pass the results through an LLM in order to generate a text response, see :class:`~airflow.providers.amazon.aws.operators.bedrock.BedrockRaGOperator`

 For more information on which models support retrieving information from a knowledge base, see https://docs.aws.amazon.com/bedrock/latest/userguide/knowledge-base-supported.html

 .. exampleinclude:: /../../tests/system/providers/amazon/aws/example_bedrock_knowledge_base.py